How PC Financial Mastercards Help Canadians Stretch Their Budgets

 The PC Financial Mastercard generously rewards your supermarket purchases.
 The PC Financial Mastercard gives holders valuable PC Optimum points, and they accept almost anyone.
 No credit?
 No problem!
 For the first time ever, those with a bad credit score or no credit at all can access the benefits of a PC Financial Mastercard too.
-These cards are very attractive not only for groceries but also for fuel and travel expenses.
+These cards are very attractive not only for groceries but also for fuel expenses.
 Let’s take a look at the PC Financial Mastercard line-up and their new product that’s helping even more Canadians get free stuff.

 Why we love the PC Financial Mastercard

 There are many credit cards you can use to earn points or cash back when you shop at grocery stores.
 PC Financial offers cards that generate lucrative cash back rewards on your grocery store hauls.
 As you’ll find out, these cards are great for generating rewards on almost all your essential spending.
 Finding the right credit card for your needs has never been easier because PC Financial Mastercards offer a lot of those gotta-have-em card perks.

 All PC Financial credit cards have no annual fee for the primary and secondary cardholders.
 The interest rate is 20.97% on purchases if you don’t pay your full balance each month.
 If you want to withdraw money with your credit card or make a balance transfer, the interest rate is 21.97%.
 However, you can take advantage of a welcome offer that gives you a balance transfer rate of 0.97% for the first 6 months.
 Are you ready to find the right PC Financial Mastercard for you?
 Let’s take a closer look at each.